bonsthie/llvm-learning/README.md

 ##  critical edge
 An edge that goes from a block with multiple successors to a block with multiple predecessors.
-Such edges are “critical” for many optimizations and are typically split by inserting a new intermediate block.
+Such edges are “critical” for many optimizations and are typically split by inserting a new intermediate block. in llvm check if a node is critical with `isCriticalEdge`

 ## Irreducible graph
 A CFG is irreducible if it contains one or more loops with multiple distinct entry points, making it impossible to transform into a hierarchy of single-entry loops.